ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 pip3 install -r requirements.txt
 ```

+**Important:** Replace the command entry `pip3 install -r requirements.txt` with `sh requirments390x.txt` to install the dependencies if you are using a Linux management server on the s390x architecture.

 ## Preparing the configuration
 Create the `sbs-config.json` file in any location that you choose on your local machine, and add the following content to the file: